It’s a simple process:

 - 50 Reasons Why California Sucks (My best performing article of all time)

-- Why Men Don’t Want to Get Married Anymore (My only article that is sourced by over 100 other platforms)
+- Why Men Don’t Want to Get Married Anymore (My only article that is spread by over 100 other platforms)

 - The Peace Symbol is a Proto-Germanic Death Rune (The only article I’ve received a literal death threat from… well, so far)